wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 **Note**: The region signified in the PowerShell script must match the region signified in the network configuration xml file.

-Once the script runs successfully the following post-script steps may be taken;
+Once the script runs successfully the following post-script steps may be taken:

 1. Set up the firewall rules, this is covered in the section below titled: Firewall Rules.
 2. Optionally in the references section are two scripts to set up the web server and app server with a simple web application to allow testing with this DMZ configuration.